-Taylor Dadds is a Certified Health Coach who started One Balanced Life.
+Taylor Dadds is a Certified Health Coach who started One Balanced Life, 5 years ago.
 Taylor creates healthy recipes and shares meal prep and weekly meal plan advice to help simplify the pursuit of better nutrition.
 She lives in Austin, TX, and prefers to do a variety of workouts to get her Paceline minutes.
-Below, her tips for eating healthy on a budget.

 A lot of times I’ll hear that healthy eating feels unattainable on a budget.
 That’s definitely not the case!
-You can totally create good, healthy meals while still working on a budget.
+You can totally create good meals while still working on a budget.
 Plus, I bet they won’t be lacking in flavor either.

 This is a great way to make sure you’re not purchasing items that won’t get used up each week!
-When you plan out what you’re making for the week, you can better choose the necessary ingredients at the store.
+When you plan out what you’re making for the week, you can better choose the necessary ingredients at the store each week.
 Not only does this help with the budget but also in minimizing food waste so it’s a win/win!

 I like to break out my meal plan into breakfast, lunch, and dinner.
 That way you can get a good look at everything you’re making and how you can use different ingredients in your other recipes for the week.